MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/nf-hidsdi-hidd_setoutputreport.md

 The **HidD_SetOutputReport** routine sends an output report to a [top-level collection](/windows-hardware/drivers/hid/top-level-collections).

 Only use this routine to set the current state of a collection.
-Some devices might not support **HidD_SetOutputReport** and will become unresponsive if this routine is used.
+Some devices might not support this routine and will become unresponsive if this routine is used.
 For more information, see [Sending HID Reports by User-Mode Applications](/windows-hardware/drivers/hid/sending-hid-reports#sending-hid-reports-by-user-mode-applications).

 ## -parameters